ATECoder/vba.iot.tcp/src/ieee488/cc.isr.ieee488.testing.md

 	* The program then updates the state of the _Read-After-Write_ value on the sheet.
 	* In other words, with this implementation, instrument communication is largely aimed at avoiding Query Unterminated by turning _Read-After-Write_ off.

-#### IEEE 488 Worksheet Testing
+#### Connecting and Disconnecting

-Follow the procedures before connecting, disconnecting and controlling the instrument using the IEEE488 session:
+Follow the procedures below for connecting and disconnecting the instrument:

 * Enter the instrument dotted IP address such as `192.168.0.252`.
 * Enter the instrument port: